 Appealing Your Value

-Appellants can submit their appeal of property value for 2023 taxes beginning Jan.
-1, 2023, either online, by mailing in a paper copy, emailing a scanned copy of the form or dropping off a paper copy at the drop box outside our office at 228 South Churton Street, Hillsborough.
+Appellants can submit their formal appeal of property value for 2023 taxes beginning April 1, 2023, either online, by mailing in a paper copy, emailing a scanned copy of the form or dropping off a paper copy at the drop box outside our office at 228 South Churton Street, Hillsborough.
+Formal appeals must be received by June 22, 2023 or thirty days after a notification of a value change, whichever period expires last.

 North Carolina General Statutes put the burden of proof on the property owner to show that a tax assessment is inaccurate.
 A change in assessment will be considered only if the owner can demonstrate that the assessed value is more or less than market value as of Jan.
 1, 2021, or that it is inconsistent with assessments of similar properties.
 Assessments cannot be appealed based on the percentage of increase/decrease in value OR the taxpayer’s ability to pay the tax.
-The tax office will send results of informal appeals via mail.
+The tax office will send results of formal appeals via mail.

 Board of Equalization and Review (BOER)